 (5) Has successfully completed training covering activities programming from a technical or vocational school, college, university, or other educational institution, and has one year of experience in recreational or activities services.
 Training may also be provided by an out-of-state provider certified in the state in which the provider is located to offer technical or vocational programs or to offer degrees and college credits.
 For individuals hired after April 18, 2002, the minimum amount of training needed to meet this requirement shall be ninety hours.

-(H) A food service manager designated pursuant to paragraph (K) of rule 3701-17-18 of the Administrative Code shall have successfully completed a certification in food service course approved by the director in accordance with rule 3701-21-25 of the Administrative Code.
+(H) A food service manager designated pursuant to paragraph (K) of rule 3701-17-18 of the Administrative Code who has supervisory and management responsibility and the authority to direct and control food preparation and service shall obtain the level two certification in food protection according to rule 3701-21-25 of the Administrative Code.

 (I) All individuals used by the nursing home who function in a professional capacity shall meet the standards applicable to that profession, including but not limited to, possessing a current Ohio license, registration, or certification, if required by law.

-(K) Except as provided in Chapter 3701-13 of the Administrative Code, no nursing home shall employ a person who applies on or after January 27, 1997, for a position that involves the provision of direct care to an older adult, if the person:
+(K) No nursing home shall employ a person who applies for a position that involves the provision of direct care to an older adult, if the person:

-(1) Has been convicted of or pleaded guilty to an offense listed in division (C)(1) of section 3721.121 of the Revised Code; or
+(1) Has been convicted of or pleaded guilty to an offense listed in division (C)(1) of section 3721.121 of the Revised Code, unless the individual is hired under the personal character standards set forth in rule 3701-13-06 of the Administrative Code;

 Promulgated Under: 119.03